+Age/Service requirement

-Age/Service requirement Death while active, or after termination if service requirements for a normal retirement benefit is met but payments have not begun.
+$\label{eq:decomposition} \mbox{Death while active, or after termination if service requirements for a normal}$ retirement benefit is met but payments have not begun.

 Amount Survivor payments of 50% of the retirement benefit of the member assuming the member had attained normal retirement age and had a minimum of eight years of service.
 Benefit is paid for life.
 A former member's benefit is augmented as a Deferred Annuity to date of death before determining the portion payable to the spouse.
 If the legislator was at least age 60 at death, the surviving spouse may elect an optional joint and survivor annuity.
-If a deferred benefit was not eligible to be in pay status before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from

-5.00% to 6.00%.
+If a deferred benefit was not eligible to be in pay status before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.

-Benefit increases Same as for retirement.
+Benefit increases Same as for retirement, except benefit increases are paid prior to Normal